What does the CD mean to you?

 Video Games

-When immersed in my humanities disciplines I realized something else about video games.
-This technology had surrounded me my entire life, yet it was a technology that was yet to be widely accepted in formal research.
-In the humanities we read books, we watch movies, we even make media analyses on social media phenomenon.
+In the humanities we read books, we watch movies, and now we even make media analyses on social media phenomenon.
 When video games appear, we speak about the wonders of interactivity for a week and then spend the rest of the year on the books again.
+Video games has surrounded me my entire life, yet it remains a technology that is yet to be widely accepted in formal research.
 My professors like to tell me that plenty of research is being done on the topic, but I am not satisfied with this niche where we simply sing the praises of the narratorial capabilities afforded by play.
-I believe that video games can't be considered an accepted mode of research until they have an equal space as film in the curriculum.
-We do not just make space for film as mere entertainment, it is also not unusual to watch film adjacent to a lesson in a historical period, analysis of its cinematography, all the while highlighting the importance of its cultural impact.
+I believe that video games can't be considered a fully realized academic discipline until they are treated like film in the curriculum.
+We do not just make space for film as mere entertainment in schools.
+It is also not unusual to watch film adjacent to a lesson in a historical period, analysis of its cinematography, all the while highlighting the importance of its cultural impact.

 I'm still being asked why this thesis is going to be about video games on CD, when the music and film industry is arguably the more appropriate entryway into the topic.
-Indeed, it was in music that the medium was born, and it was in film that the CD-ROM truly found its footing.
+Indeed, it was in music that the medium was born, and it was in film that the CD truly found its footing.
+Games continue to lag behind, and they will continue to do so if we fail to include them in the realm of materialist media theory and format studies.
+Here is where I aim to find out what the CD-ROM once represented, and asking whether its material qualities is any indication of a more predictable time in gaming history.

 Digital Humanities

-After having noted some interest in what it is that defines the Digital Humanities (DH) field, I will use this section to outline the aim and research method of the project, as well as how it all fits within the scope of DH.
+As interesting as it is to write an entire 50-page paper outlining the history of the CD-ROM in the games industry, my thesis doesn't just serve as a retrospective.
+After having recieved some interest in what it is that defines the Digital Humanities (DH) field, I will also use this section to outline the aim and research method of the thesis as a DH project.